 Software for SFU Researchers¶

-A wide range of other software packages are available through ITS.
+SFU has a wide range of licensed software packages available through SFU IT Services.

-For software not installed on your workstation, you can quickly load and run popular software from our collection of environment modules.
-See Quick Start: Environment Modules for details.
+For software not installed on your Linux workstation, you can quickly load and run popular software from our collection of environment modules.

 Contact us with your software request.
 Be sure to include a URL where we can find the software’s source code.

 On RCG Linux workstations, choose

 Applications => Accessories => ownCloud Desktop Sync Client.
 Enter vault.sfu.ca when prompted for a server address.

 There is also a command-line client.
 To use it in the same directory the graphical client uses: